 Upper Macatawa Greenway Trail - The 2.8-mile Upper Macatawa Greenway Trail provides a critical link between the Fred Meijer Kenowa Trail and a vast network of trails in the Holland metro area that leads to the Lake Michigan shoreline.
 “Short and sweet,” we think you’ll relish every inch of this beautifully landscaped trail.
 Developed and maintained by Ottawa County Parks, this paved path begins at Adams Road and meanders through the Upper Macatawa Natural Area, passing along the Macatawa River, through meadows, grassy wetlands, rolling hills, dense hardwood forest, and several bridges and boardwalks over steep ravines, before crossing another bridge over the river and linking up with the Fred Meijer Kenowa Trail on Byron Road

-1. Register today and invite your friends & family to join you!
+1. Register today (or at least by July 1st) and invite your friends & family to join you!

 If you have any questions about this challenge, click the button below.

-Refer 5 friends, who register for the race using your unique referral code, and get $10 back in the West Michigan Trails Challenge.
+Refer 5 friends, who register for the race using your unique referral code, and get $10 back.

 Please complete the following survey to help us better understand your challenge experience.